Tuggummi/TPF/README.md

 https://docs.fivem.net/docs/game-references/ped-models/

 ### Comming soon

-¤ The thing I prioritize is making it so that the script saves exactly when the player exit.
-This will be arriving very soon.

 ¤ I plan on making a way to save the last ped, if you changed it and don't want it to change back every time.